lycus/mci/docs/instruction_set.rst

 assigns it to the target register.
 The source register must be a reference, an array, or a vector.

-The target register must be a reference, an array, or a vector.
+The target register must be a pointer to either a reference, an array, or a vector.

 field.static.get
 ----------------